Frequently

 Local vendors and interested businesses can learn more by visiting our Partners and Suppliers webpage.

-Xcel Energy does have a Buy America program and Colorado’s Power Pathway will fall under that, but there is not a specific Buy America plan for Colorado’s Power Pathway.
+Xcel Energy has a Buy America program, which will apply to Colorado’s Power Pathway; however, there is not a Buy America requirement specific to Colorado’s Power Pathway.

-The cost of Colorado’s Power Pathway will be blended in with the cost of power and transmission lines from all of Xcel Energy’s facilities.
+The cost of Colorado’s Power Pathway will be incorporated into the costs of power and transmission lines from all of Xcel Energy’s facilities.
 The company works hard to keep the cost of electricity it provides to its customers as low as possible.
 The amount we collect from our customers’ bills allows us to maintain our infrastructure and conduct routine maintenance.

-A combination of factors determines the eventual cost of constructing a new, or upgrading an existing power line.
-While a straight-line path for a power line may be desirable, factors such as avoidance or mitigation of existing or planned land uses, avoidance or mitigation of environmental conditions affects the design required due to terrain.
-Those and other factors, including right-of-way acquisition, contribute to the siting and eventual costs of a project.
+A combination of factors determines the eventual cost of constructing a new, or upgrading an existing, power line.
+While a straight-line path for a power line may be desirable, factors such as avoidance or mitigation of existing or planned land uses, and avoidance or mitigation of environmental conditions, can affect the design required based on terrain.
+These and other factors, including right-of-way acquisition, contribute to the siting and eventual costs of a project.

 Additional information: